optuna/optuna/docs/source/tutorial/first.rst

 Quadratic Function Example
 --------------------------

-Usually, Optuna is used to optimize hyper-parameter, but as an example, let us directly optimize a quadratic function in an IPython shell.
+Usually, Optuna is used to optimize hyper-parameters, but as an example, let us directly optimize a quadratic function in an IPython shell.

 .. code-block:: python